earthly/website/blog/_posts/2022-08-31-ruby-rogues.md

 categories:
   - News
 author: Earthly
-excerpt: "In this episode of Ruby Rogues, Adam Gordon Bell shares his insights on language tooling, software consulting, and other programming topics.
-If you're interested in learning about the latest developments in command-line tools and how Earthly can enhance your builds, this podcast is a must-listen!"
+excerpt: Check out Adam's latest appearance on Ruby Rogues where he discusses language tooling, shares insights into programming topics, and talks about using Earthly for builds.
+If you're interested in command-line tools and want to save time, don't miss his previous episode where he shares must-know tools for developers in 2022.
 ---

 Adam was on [Ruby Rogues](https://topenddevs.com/podcasts/ruby-rogues/episodes/programming-language-tooling-with-adam-gordon-bell-ruby-561) discussing language tooling and using Earthly for builds.